jeffreality/iOSVideoTranscriber/README.md

     #define ENABLE_TRANSCRIPTION            1

 This will generate the transcribed (spoken) text when the recording is stopped.
-However, this will disable the video from being recorded.
+However, this will disable the audio from being recorded.

 To turn it off:

     #define ENABLE_TRANSCRIPTION            0

-This will turn off transcribing, but will record the video (completion of the recording will pop up the video preview).
+This will turn off transcribing, but will save the audio as well as the video.

-I am trying to find out how to get these functions to play together nicely.
+I am trying to find out how to get these functions to work concurrently (both save the audio and transcribe it).